*Article originally published April, 2018

 Each of our borrowers gets to choose from these 3 charities and 7 others where the $50 donation will go, and it has been so gratifying to receive their responses.
 One woman wrote, “Another reason why you guys are awesome!
 Thank you!
 We would like to select KU Cancer Center not only in memory of my own mother who lost her battle with breast cancer in 2014 but for others still fighting.”

-Eighteen months after joining Fountain Mortgage, I can say what I never thought I would.
+Years after joining Fountain Mortgage, I can say what I never thought I would.
 I am incredibly proud to be in the mortgage lending industry.
 As part of a small, locally-owned company that gives in this way and in so many other ways, I know I’m where I should be.

 To learn more about the Fountain Gives Back program and to see full list of organizations we support, please visit our website.